-Much like the impact that allergies have on humans and their daily quality of life, horses are affected by both skin and respiratory allergies that go beyond simple discomfort to limit performance capacity, cause infection, alter behavior and, in severe cases, cause permanent damage to the skin and lungs.
+Much like the impact that seasonal allergies have on humans and their daily quality of life, horses are affected by both skin and respiratory allergies that go beyond simple discomfort to limit performance capacity, cause infection, alter behavior and, in severe cases, cause permanent damage to the skin and lungs.

-Allergies are a constant frustration shared by horse owners and veterinarians.
+Seasonal allergies are a constant frustration shared by horse owners and veterinarians.
 Their specific cause is often shrouded in mystery, and the breadth and effectiveness of available treatments are limited.
 There are, however, several insights gleaned from existing data, evolving research and anecdotal success seen by veterinarians that are offering relief to affected horses.

 “My reason for going to nutrition is to get these horses off the corticosteroids as quickly as I can while using as little of them as I can.”